kuhussai/architecture-center/docs/microservices/ingestion-workflow.md

 }
 ```

-It's expected that most requests will create a new entity, so the method optimistically calls `CreateAsync` on the repository object, and then handles any duplicate-resource exceptions by updating the resource.
+It's expected that most requests will create a new entity, so the method optimistically calls `CreateAsync` on the repository object, and then handles any duplicate-resource exceptions by updating the resource instead.

 > [!div class="nextstepaction"]
 > [API gateways](./gateway.md)